CohenArthur/jinkilante/README.md

 ## Installation

-Run the following command: `cargo build --release`
+Run the following command: `cargo install --git https://github.com/cohenarthur/jinkilante`

-Add the target directory to your path: `export PATH=$PATH:./target/release`

-For a permanent export, add the previous command to your configuration files, such as `~/.bashrc` or `~/.zshrc`.

 ## How to use ?